ArchLeaders/BotwMods/Tutorials/Adding Custom Structures in BotW/README.md

 4. When naming the exported FBX, make the name the same as the actor.

 To export the model, select all the objects your using, then go to `File` > `Export` > `FBX`.
-In the export window set the scale to `0.01` and check `Selected Objects`, then save it in the `Assets` folder.
+In the export window, set the scale to `0.01` and check `Selected Objects`, then save it in the `Assets` folder.
 If there are (or will be) lots of assets, I recommend making a `Model` sub-folder for the model files.

 ![0012](https://user-images.githubusercontent.com/80713508/147892506-839474ad-f614-4a8b-88f2-6b5e73de7075.png)